grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-As you can see, by default, the sensor reports its values to nowhere (`NullObserver`), which is a safe default value (using a `null` instead would cause exceptions or force us to put an ugly null check inside the `Run()` method).
+As you can see, by default, the sensor reports its values to nowhere (`NullObserver`), which is a safe default value (using a `null` for a default value instead would cause exceptions or force us to put an ugly null check inside the `Run()` method).
 We have already seen such "null objects" a few times before (e.g. in the previous chapter, when we introduced the `NoAlarm` class) - `NullObserver` is just another incarnation of this pattern.

-#### Overwriting observers
+#### Registering observers

- Still, we want to be able to supply our own observer one day, when someone starts caring about the measured and calculated values (this may be indicated to our application e.g. with a network message or an event from the user interface).
+ Still, we want to be able to supply our own observer one day, when we start caring about the measured and calculated values (the fact that we "started caring" may be indicated to our application e.g. by a network message or an event from the user interface).
 This means we need to have a method inside the `TemperatureSensor` class to overwrite this default "do-nothing" observer with a custom one **after** the `TemperatureSensor` instance is created.
-As I said, I do not like the "SetXYZ()" convention, so I will name the registration method `FromNowOnReportTo()` and make the observer an argument:
+As I said, I do not like the "SetXYZ()" convention, so I will name the registration method `FromNowOnReportTo()` and make the observer an argument.
+Here are the relevant parts of `TemperatureSensor` class:

 {lang="csharp"}
 ~~~
+public class TemperatureSensor
+{
+  private TemperatureObserver _observer
+    = new NullObserver(); //ignores reported values

+  //... ... ...

   public void FromNowOnReportTo(TemperatureObserver observer) {
     _observer = observer;
   }

+  //... ... ...
+}
 ~~~

+TODO TODO TODO

 This lets us overwrite the observer with a new one should we ever need to do it.
 Note that, as I mentioned, this is the place where registration approach differs from the "pass inside a message" approach, where we also receive a recipient in a message, but for immediate use.
 Here, we don't use the recipient (i.e. the observer) when we get it, but instead we save it for later.